 About the Study

-The Statewide Economic Impact Study for the Virginia Air Transportation System will examine Virginia airports’ wide range of benefits and economic contributions to both residents and visitors.
-Specifically, the study will survey Virginia’s airport managers, airport tenants, airport-dependent businesses, aircraft owners and airport visitors to determine the impact that the Commonwealth’s airports have on the economy.
-A thorough analysis of both on-airport and off-airport spending will be conducted.
+The Statewide Economic Impact Study for the Virginia Air Transportation System examines Virginia airports’ wide range of benefits and economic contributions to both residents and visitors.
+Specifically, the study surveys Virginia’s airport managers, airport tenants, airport-dependent businesses, aircraft owners and airport visitors to determine the impact that the Commonwealth’s airports have on the economy.
+A thorough analysis of both on-airport and off-airport spending was conducted.

-The study team will coordinate their efforts with the Commonwealth’s Statewide Multi-Modal Transportation Plan as well as the Virginia Aerospace Economic Impact Study being conducted by Virginia Commonwealth University.
-In addition, the Virginia Department of Transportation and the Federal Aviation Administration will be involved in the study to ensure comprehensive results.
+The study team coordinated their efforts with the Commonwealth’s Statewide Multi-Modal Transportation Plan as well as the Virginia Aerospace Economic Impact Study being conducted by Virginia Commonwealth University.
+In addition, the Virginia Department of Transportation and the Federal Aviation Administration were involved in the study to ensure comprehensive results.

 Why this Study is Important